Island of Lost Souls (1932 film): Contemporaneous

-From pre-release screenings of Island of Lost Souls, an unnamed critic for The Hollywood Filmograph said on December 10, 1932; "All that can be done in the way of horror pictures has now definitely been done", and that the film "tops all the rest.
-It out-Frankensteins Frankenstein, and relegates all other thrillers to the class of children’s bedtime stories …" The reviewer praised the acting of Laughton and Burke, and Kenton's directing.
+From pre-release screenings of Island of Lost Souls, an unnamed critic for The Hollywood Filmograph said on December 10, 1932, "All that can be done in the way of horror pictures has now definitely been done", and that the film "tops all the rest.
+It out-Frankensteins Frankenstein, and relegates all other thrillers to the class of children's bedtime stories …" The reviewer praised the acting of Laughton and Burke, and Kenton's directing.
 At the film's premiere in Chicago, Mae Tanee stated Burke "hasn't much to do other than crouch and run and open her eyes wide, but she is agile and uncamera-conscious and very well-suited to the part she plays".
 Philip K. Scheuer of Los Angeles Times called the film "extraordinarily bristly work", and noted its "suffocating atmosphere" and the performance of Laughton as Dr. Moreau.
-The reviewer called the film a "genuine shocker" that is "hard to shake off afterward" and concluded; "As art, it begins and ends with Charles Laughton".
+The reviewer called the film a "genuine shocker" that is "hard to shake off afterward" and concluded: "As art, it begins and ends with Charles Laughton".

 A critic writing for New York Herald-Tribune said Island of Lost Souls has "the quality of a hangover"; the reviewer praised Laughton and described Burke's performance as possessing "a certain bewildered, sad-eyed quality that manages to be rather touching".
-B.M. of Brooklyn Times-Union stated the film might suffer in comparison to films like Frankenstein, Doctor X, and White Zombie.
+B.M. of the Brooklyn Times-Union wrote the film might suffer in comparison to films like Frankenstein, Doctor X, and White Zombie.
 The reviewer praised the performances of Burke and Laughton, and said the film will "even provoke some of the more serious to speculative scientific thinking".
-Martin Dickstein of The Brooklyn Daily Eagle recommended Island of Lost Souls to horror fans, stating it is "as horrifying as anything the screens have offered in months", and calling it "immensely thrilling, in a few spots, you will probably find it a terrible bore in others" and concluding; "personally, it left us cold".
+Martin Dickstein of The Brooklyn Daily Eagle recommended Island of Lost Souls to horror fans, stating it is "as horrifying as anything the screens have offered in months", and calling it "immensely thrilling, in a few spots, you will probably find it a terrible bore in others" and concluding, "personally, it left us cold".
 "Waly." of Variety reviewed the film at the Rialto on January 11, 1933, stating it has good imagery and that "there are undoubtedly some horror sequences which are unrivaled"; the reviewer found the plot poor, comparing it to cheap adventure magazine stories and "grammar school mysteries".
 The reviewer also praised Laughton's performance but said Burke is "too much like a girl" than a panther-human hybrid.
-Mordaunt Hall reviewed the film for The New York Times, saying "the attempt to horrify is not accomplished with any marked degree of subtlety, there is no denying that some of the scenes are ingeniously fashioned and are, therefore, interesting".
+Mordaunt Hall reviewed the film for The New York Times, saying that "the attempt to horrify is not accomplished with any marked degree of subtlety, there is no denying that some of the scenes are ingeniously fashioned and are, therefore, interesting".
 Hall praised Laughton as "the best actor in the tale" whose performance greatly enhances the film.